Aayush1597kumar/vityarthiproject2025/README.md

 it has a alarming system as well so that during study session the student should focus and alarm ring itself and tells abot the break and study session

-there are various tools used in the program : we have used date and time module we have used time module we have used winsound module we have defined a function basic mathematics
+there are various tools used in the program : we have used date and time module . we have used time module . we have used winsound module . we have defined a function . we have used a loop concept . basic mathematics tools is used.

 step you should follow to run the project open the file in vs code